Michael Baumgartner: Elections

-In late 2009, Baumgartner decided to run against Democratic State Senate Majority Whip Chris Marr for the Washington State Senate, 6th Legislative District seat.
+In 2010, Baumgartner returned to Eastern Washington and was planning a trip with his future wife Eleanor “to see if we actually like each other," when he was approached by Cathy McMorris Rodgers' Chief of Staff and future Spokane Mayor David Condon, who recruited him to run against incumbent Democratic State Senator and Majority Whip Chris Marr for the Washington State Senate 6th Legislative District seat.
 On August 17, 2010, in the state primary election, Baumgartner defeated Marr with 53% of the vote.
 In the November election, he officially defeated Marr with 54% of the vote.
-The election battle between Marr and Baumgartner is considered one of the most hotly contested and expensive state legislative races in Washington state history.
+The election battle between Marr and Baumgartner is considered the most hotly contested and expensive state legislative races in Washington state history.

-During his campaign for state senate, Baumgartner said he would not support a woman's right to terminate a pregnancy in cases of rape.
-In that same year, Baumgartner signed the Spokane County Republican Party Platform which called for the privatizing of Social Security, the abolition of the United States Department of Education, the withdrawal of the United States from the United Nations, withdrawal of the United States from the World Trade Organization, and the abolition of the Bureau of Alcohol, Tobacco, Firearms, and Explosives.

 Tenure

 During his tenure as Washington State Senator, Baumgartner has sponsored keynote legislation such as an amendment to the Washington State Senate to rise Higher Education to the State's #2 focus, reorganizing and streamlining central service functions, powers, and duties of the State Government, and reforming the rule-making process for State Economic Policy (the latter two receiving 47–0 votes in the State Senate).

 In 2012 Baumgartner was named one of the National Federation of Independent Business's Guardians of Business, the highest award they offer, in recognition of his votes that side "100 Percent" with small businesses.
 The Association of Washington Business has awarded him their 'Cornerstone Award' also, in recognition of his support for employers, economic development, and business-related issues in the Washington State Legislature.

+In 2015, Baumgartner was awarded the "Legislator of The Year" award by anti-tax activist Tim Eyman due to his consistent effort to fight tax increases proposed in the state legislature.

+During the 2016 presidential election primaries, Baumgartner chaired Scott Walker's campaign for president in the state of Washington.